-Many states have a 5-year “look-back period,” which requires your social services department to calculate applicants’ assets, and to investigate whether any assets have been sold or transferred in the recent past.
-As long as your life estate deed was established before that date (calculated from when you first apply for benefits), the homeownership transfer will not count against you for Medicaid eligibility purposes.
+Many states have a 5-year “look-back period,” which requires your social services department to calculate applicants’ assets and to investigate whether any assets have been sold or transferred in the recent past.
+If your life estate deed was established before that date (calculated from when you first apply for benefits), the homeownership transfer will not count against you for Medicaid eligibility purposes.

 Pros And Cons Of Life Estates

-Here are a few reasons you may, or may not, want to consider establishing a life estate.
+Here are a few things to consider before establishing a life estate.

 There are many pros to life estate deeds.
-They include things like:
+Here are some of the most common:

 - Your property doesn’t have to pass through probate.
 Property held in a life estate does not have to go through the probate process.
 It simply transfers ownership to the remainderman, saving everyone time and headaches.